 Fuel efficiency usually decreases rapidly above 50 miles per hour (MPH).
 According to the U.S. Department of Energy, each 5 MPH you drive over 50 is like paying 14 cents more per gallon of gas.

-Every drop of gas (or lack thereof) adds up when you’re a mobile worker who is constantly on the road.
+Every drop of gas (or lack thereof) adds up when you’re an anywhere worker who is constantly on the road.
 Practicing these tips can help ensure you get what you pay for and you’re maximizing your reimbursements.